-Trieste dominates, with its important port, the homonymous gulf.
+Trieste (Friuli Venezia Giulia) dominates, with its important port, on its homonymous Gulf.

-It is a place with a rich and complex history, that officially became part of Italy only at the end of the First World War.
+A place with rich in complex history, it officially became part of Italy only at the end of the First World War.

-Nestled between the rugged nature of Carso and the sea, the charming city of Trieste treasures many historical and artistic monuments from various eras, in particular from the long Habsburg domination, as it is evident by the many neo-classical and Art Nouveau architectures.
+Nestled between a rugged karst topography and the sea, the charming city of Trieste holds onto a number historical and artistic monuments from various eras, in particular from the long Habsburg domination, as is evident by the abundant Neoclassical and Art Nouveau architecture.